spsanderson/package-downloads/README.md

 CRAN Downloads
 ================
-Steven P. Sanderson II, MPH
+Steven P. Sanderson II, MPH - Date:
 02 May, 2023

 This repo contains the analysis of downloads of my `R` packages: